Łomża: Late modern period

-During World War I, the Russian administration was evacuated in June 1915, and the city was occupied by Germany from August 1915 until 1918.
+During World War I, the Russian administration was evacuated in June 1915, and the city was occupied by Germany from August 1915 until 1918. Łomża had a local branch of the secret Polish Military Organization, which was also joined by local scouts who carried out intelligence and sabotage operations against the German occupiers.
 In 1916 the Poles finally erected a still preserved monument at the site of the Russian executions of Polish insurgents.
 In 1916–1917, the Polish Legions were stationed in the city.
 In 1917–1918, Łomża was the location of a German internment camp for soldiers of the Polish Legions.
+The Polish resistance movement organized food aid and assisted in the escape of interned Polish legionnaires from the camp.
+In 1917, the commander of the local unit of the Polish Military Organization, was arrested.
 In November 1918, Poland regained independence, and the occupying German forces opened fire on Poles who tried to liberate the city, but it was still reintegrated with the reborn Polish state.

 During the Polish-Soviet War of 1919–1921, the city was attacked by the Russians on 29 July 1920.
 On 4 August the Russian military took Łomża.
 Polish forces defended the city until 15 August, when Polish Fourth Army of General Leonard Skierski attacked the 15th Army, led by Soviet General August Kork.
 The Polish army successfully took back control of Łomża from Russian forces.
 The Russian army retreated eastward under pressure from the Polish forces.